IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Swift Installation
 ------------------

-On every generic Dataverse installation, datafiles are stored in local storage.
-You can opt for a experimental dataverse installation with a Swift Object Storage backend instead.
+By default, a Dataverse installation stores data files in local storage.
+You can opt for a experimental setup with a Swift Object Storage backend instead.
 Each dataset that you create is saved as a container.
 Each datafile is saved as a file within the container.

 In order to configure a Swift installation, there are two steps you need to complete before running the installer:

-First, you need to add a file called swift.properties in ``/glassfish4/glassfish/domains/domain1/config``.
-It needs to be configured as follows:
+First, create a file named "swift.properties" in to the ``/glassfish4/glassfish/domains/domain1/config`` directory, configured as follows:

 .. code-block:: none

     swift.default.endpoint=endpoint1
     swift.auth_url.endpoint1=your-auth-url
     swift.tenant.endpoint1=your-tenant-name
     swift.username.endpoint1=your-username
     swift.password.endpoint1=your-password
     swift.auth_type.endpoint1=your-authentication-type
     swift.swift_endpoint.endpoint1=your-swift-endpoint

-where authentication type can either be "keystone" (without the quotes) or it will assumed to be basic.
-Additionally, authentication url should be your keystone authentication url which includes the tokens.
-For example, https://dataverse.org:35357/v2.0/tokens.
+The authentication type can either be ``keystone`` or it will assumed to be basic.
+Additionally, authentication URL should be your keystone authentication URL which includes the tokens (e.g. ``https://dataverse.org:35357/v2.0/tokens``).

-Second, you need to update the JVM option ``dataverse.files.storage-driver-id``.
-You can do this by running the delete command ``./asadmin $ASADMIN_OPTS delete-jvm-options "\-Ddataverse.files.storage-driver-id=file"`` and then the create command ``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.storage-driver-id=swift"``.
+Second, update the JVM option ``dataverse.files.storage-driver-id`` by running the delete command:

+``./asadmin $ASADMIN_OPTS delete-jvm-options "\-Ddataverse.files.storage-driver-id=file"``

+Then run the create command:

+``./asadmin $ASADMIN_OPTS create-jvm-options "\-Ddataverse.files.storage-driver-id=swift"``

 JVM Options